-Primarily, I would consider myself not to be an exceptionally good people portrait person and I am fully aware it does show in my portrait shots.
+Primarily, I would not consider myself not to be a good people portrait person and I am fully aware it does show in my portrait shots.

-In my occupation as a salesperson, I don't seem to have any problem in asserting myself on a one to one basis as far as customer relations is concerned, but I certainly seem to acquire an acute lack of confidence in photographing people with the same assertiveness.
-(My confidence levels have improved no end since writing this.
-Now - 12th July '09)
+In all my years as a salesperson, I never seemed to have any problem in asserting myself on a one to one basis as far as customer relations is concerned, but I certainly seemed to have acquired an acute lack of confidence in photographing people with the same assertiveness. (although my confidence levels have improved no end since writing this.)

 So without question, you should have absolute prior knowledge of the equipment you will use and the type of shots you will be taking, and have most of your equipment fully set up and ready to go before any shooting takes place.
 To be a professional, you must show professionalism.